 Results

-How the Army Tape Test Calculator Works
+How the Army Tape Test Works

 Diagram of required data for the Army Tape Test: Age, gender, height, and precise circumference measurements for the neck, waist, and hips (female only) used to estimate body fat percentage.